BrandVision and the Brand Equity Wheel

 Our Needs score as shown on the Brand Equity Wheel accounts for the top category need and examines how each brand performs against said need to provide a Needs score!
 Cancer Research UK has received the strongest Needs score to date with 66% - overall Charities as a sector are seen to provide Optimism, with Cancer Research UK scoring particularly strong on!

-Within Brand Needs, we look at two specific needs to indicate a companies Monetary Value – EasyJet have the strongest value score recorded with 72%.
+Within Vision One's Brand Value System (BVS), we look at two specific needs to indicate a companies monetary strength.
+For instance, EasyJet has the strongest value score recorded with 72%.

-One of the highest scores on our Normative Database was received by Porsche with a Fame score of 92% - Porsche scores highly and is considered “Original, Unique or Different” as opposed to being a Market Leader. .
+Brand Fame is about having a strong brand identity.
+One of the highest scores on our database was recorded for Porsche with a Fame score of 92.
+Porsche scores highly and is considered “Original, Unique or Different”

 3. Brand Relationship